 The UK offers a world-renowned education system with qualifications that can make a real difference to your future.
-It attracts over 600,000 international students each year to a variety of programmes, ranging from English language courses to PhDs.
+It attracts over 600,000 international students each year to a variety of programs, ranging from English language courses to PhDs.

 The UK education system gives students the freedom to combine courses and subjects from different areas of studies, so you can tailor your degree to your own needs and interest.

 The UK education system is flexible, so you can study in a way that suits your lifestyle and career aspirations.
-When you study in the UK you meet people from different nationalities, sharing their backgrounds and discovering new perspectives.
+When you study in the UK you meet people from different nationalities, sharing their backgrounds, and discovering new perspectives.

 The benefits of studying in the UK